 This is the option that needs to be selected in order to connect the “Lead Generation” element to a service.

 Below the “Connection” section you will see the “Send leads to” section.
 Click on the “Add Connection” button from here:

 This will open a window with two options.
 If you have not set up any API connections for your website yet, then click on the “Go to the API dashboard” option, to set up the API connection you want to connect the “Lead Generation” element with:

-In the drop down, you will see a list with the connections that are available.
+In the drop-down, you will see a list of the connections that are available.
 This list is based on the connections that you have already set-up in the Thrive Dashboard of your WordPress website:

 Look for the API connection you want to use from the drop-down and when you have found it, click on it to go on.

 Note: Here, besides connecting the "Lead Generation" element to a service through an API connection, you also have the possibility to add an "Email Connection" to the element.